Social Service Worker - Immigrants and Refugees (Accelerated)

 - Field experience in settlement related agencies is an asset

-- Acceptance in the program will be based on the feasibility of granting advanced standing* in certain required subjects as outlined in the Advanced Standing and Prior Learning section.
+- Acceptance in the program will be based on the feasibility of granting advanced standing* in certain required courses as outlined in the Advanced Standing and Prior Learning section.
 In the event of oversubscription for places in this program, students may be selected using some or all of the following criteria: attendance at a mandatory program orientation; proof of volunteer/equivalent experience in social or community service; prior academic achievement.

 Please Note: A current Police Reference check is REQUIRED for entry into the field placement component of this program.